• Skip to primary navigation

 Ingredients for Cadbury Mini Egg Brownies

-Cadbury Mini Eggs - Mini eggs are a huge deal in the UK at Easter time along with Cadbury Crème Eggs and larger hollow Easter Eggs.
+Cadbury Mini Eggs - Mini eggs are a huge deal in the UK at Easter time.
 They are available in the US and like all other Cadbury branded chocolate, it is made under license by Hersheys.
+The color of the eggs are a little different but whichever side of the pond you are on, they are totally delicious.
+You can swap in any other kind of small egg type candy.

 Chocolate Chips - I use chocolate chips when baking as they melt down quickly and easily.
 You can use regular bars of chocolate broken down into chunks if you prefer.
+Using semisweet chocolate gives the right level of richness and sweetness for me.
+If you prefer a darker, richer brownie, you can use bittersweet instead.

 Flour - I use all purpose flour when making these brownies but it is simple to switch in a gluten-free flour if needed.